Shahad109/SOC-Lab/Endpoint-Intrusion-Detection/README.md

 The delivery phase focuses on transferring the prepared payload to the target system.
 Rather than exploiting a software vulnerability, the attacker relied on social engineering by impersonating the organization's IT department.

-A convincing HTML email was created to resemble a routine IT notification requesting employees to perform a scheduled endpoint health check.
+A convincing  email was created to resemble a routine IT notification requesting employees to perform a scheduled endpoint health check.
 The email contained a link directing the victim to download the latest version of the **EndpointHealthCheck.ps1** script from what appeared to be the organization's internal repository.

 Within the lab environment, the repository was simulated using Python's built-in HTTP server hosted on the Kali Linux attacker machine.
 Trusting the legitimacy of the request, the victim downloaded the modified PowerShell script.